 Ariella was an international steel trader for Macsteel for 8.5 years including several years as a senior trader responsible for countries in South America including Colombia and Panama reporting to head office in the UK.
 Having entered the auction sector whilst a student at Wits working part time at art auction house Stephan Welz & Co (in Association with Sotheby’s at the time), Ariella again returned to the auction industry shortly after her return to South Africa in 2007.
 Her academic achievements include a BA Joint Honours in Economics from Wits (with Majors in Art History & Italian), an MBA from UCT’s Graduate School of Business where she was Class President, and an exchange Scholarship to Columbia Business School (NY, USA).

-On a business front, under her guidance Ariella has helped develop a maritime division which saw US$40 million in dry bulk carrier auction sales in 2016 alone plus significant institutional deals with major Mining houses.
+Ariella has been instrumental in developing a thriving maritime division which has seen some of the largest maritime sales in Sub Saharan Africa with over US$40 million in dry bulk carrier auction sales in 2016.
 Notable previous sales include a submarine, a diamond mining ship (sold from Namibia to Russia) and a Lear jet which was sold to the USA.
 Her understanding of metals and niche moveable assets helped the company secure exclusive agreements with several listed mines for the effective disposal of their redundant assets over 3 year periods.

 Just before co-founding Clear Asset, Ariella’s most recent venture included launching an online platform, securing blue chip listed entities to sell their surplus mining stock through an online auction platform.